USDA-SCINet/scinet-site/sn_collections/_workshops/2024-10-03-package-env-workshop-python.md

 Note that a conda environment does not automatically include Python, so you will need to tell `conda` to install it!

 > **Exercise 5:** If you have not already done so, create a new conda environment called `conda_env`.
 Activate the environment and launch Python (`python`).
-The current version of Python is 3.12.4.
+The most recent version of Python available from the `conda-forge` channel is 3.12.6.
 What do you notice?
-Use `conda` to install the latest version of Python into your conda environment and verify that it works.
+Use `conda` to install the latest version of Python from `conda-forge` into your conda environment and verify that it works.

+Conda provides an alternative way to manage Python packages.
+Although you can still use `pip` from within a conda environment, doing so can introduce a variety of complications, and the [official recommendation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-non-conda-packages) is to use `conda` to manage Python packages whenever possible.

+> **Exercise 6:** Modify your conda environment so that you can run the Python script you created for Exercise 1.

 ## Using `environment.yml` to automate package management